vss2sn/path_planning/README.md

 ##### TODOs: #####
 1. Next algorithms to be implemented include Lifelong A*, D\* lite and a Voronoi cell based planner
-2. Include unit test section for testing different conditions/grids
+2. Include unit test section for testing different conditions/grids.
+Initial framework setup.
+Create requisite grids to test scenarios and add cost storage to RRT.
 3. Alterations for moving node variables into private namespace
 4. Prune merged branches